jefnilham/duplicate-file-remover/README.md

 # UPDATE 1
 - Uploaded sha256_duplicate_remover.py.
 Upgraded from md5 to sha256 for lesser chance of collision and deleting something wrongly.
 - Added some imagery to the script

-## General info
-Its common to check on multiple platforms before making an online purchase.
-I made this for myself for items I have already purchased before (recurring purchases like coffee) as an efficient way to do a quick lookup on both platforms.
-I ranked the output based on popularity as I find that metric to be what I would use for this use case.
-On Lazada, popularity is based on ratings while on Shopee, it is based on number of items sold.
-Selenium was used to webscrape selected elements into resepctive lists.
-Pandas was used to compile all data and add a ranking system for the final output.

 ## Technologies
 Project is created with: